MagmMe/prestaOrderTermConditions/README.md

 How to add this line of code?
-1. Go to Modules -> mail.php
+1. Go to classes -> mail.php
 2. Find line no. 566.
 3. Below this line just paste this code.
 4. Change names of Your files and do not forget to add these files to your presta.